-Find an afternoon tea for less than £20 per person.
-You don’t need to go over budget to enjoy this English tradition, with plenty of cheap afternoon tea options available in the capital.
+Find an afternoon tea in London for less than £20 per person.
+You don’t need to go over budget to enjoy this British tradition, with plenty of affordable afternoon tea options available in the capital.

-Enjoy fine arts, including paintings, porcelain and furnishings at the Wallace Collection in Manchester Square, then take a well-deserved break with a cream tea or a full English afternoon tea in the lovely Wallace Room restaurant.
-Either way, you can choose from an extensive range of specialist teas.
-Cream tea for £6.50 per person, afternoon tea for £18.50 per person.
+Enjoy fine arts, including paintings, porcelain and furnishings, at the Wallace Collection in Manchester Square, then take a well-deserved break with an affordable afternoon tea in The Wallace Restaurant.
+Alongside sandwiches, scones and cakes, you can choose from a wide range of specialist teas.
+Afternoon tea for £19.50 per person.

 The Fan Museum

-Overlooking a "secret" Japanese garden, the beautiful orangery in Greenwich’s unique Fan Museum is the perfect space to unwind over one of their delicious teas.
-In a radical break with tradition, you can opt for a cafetiere of coffee instead of a pot of tea.
-They offer amazing value at only £8 per person (museum admission is £4, free to London Pass members).
+Overlooking a "secret" Japanese garden, the beautiful orangery in Greenwich’s unique Fan Museum is the perfect space to unwind with a cup of tea and cake.
+In a break with tradition, you can opt for a cafetiere of coffee instead of a pot of tea.
+This delicious London afternoon tea offers amazing value at only £9 per person (museum admission is £5, free to London Pass members).

 Looking to splash out?
 Take a look at the full range of afternoon tea in London including traditional and unusual options.